vhcoder/gatsby-ya-bootstrap-starter/README.md

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

     Open the `my-yabs-starter` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

+    To change your bootswatch theme, edid the import at the top of ```sitewide.scss``

+    To change your navbar color, change the primary color in the theme's (Sandstone here) _variables.scss to the color of your choice.

 ## 🧐 What's inside?